Menu: Long-Term Survivorship

 - Some insurance plans limit coverage of follow-up care.
 Check what your plan covers while being sure to find doctors who make you feel comfortable and have comprehensive knowledge of breast cancer.

-- Make sure you have all available information about your personal risk factors for recurrence.
+- Make sure you have all available information about your personal breast cancer risk factors for recurrence.
 It’s never too late to ask your doctor these questions.

 All young women affected by breast cancer want to reduce the chances of their cancer coming back.
 Luckily, you have tools to help keep yourself healthy.